Q and A with Meteorologist Andrew Gorton from Savannah, GA

 What was your most memorable weather event?

-I was only four-years-old during the Spring of 1997, but that's when my fascination with weather began.
+I was only four years old in the Spring of 1997, but that's when my fascination with weather began.
 My family was moving from Iowa to Texas.
 We were driving in eastern Oklahoma when a Tornado Warning was issued.
 Through the flashes of lightning, I remember seeing what looked like a back-lit funnel cloud.

 My family quickly pulled off at the next exit and went into the first building we saw, which happened to be a Pizza Hut!
 The manager of the store crammed everyone into the freezer as we waited out the storm.
 I remember being excited, not scared even though it was very loud outside.
 Thankfully our car wasn't damaged during the storm, plus the manager gave us breadsticks for the drive!
 It was an unconventional introduction to severe weather, but from then on I wanted to be like the person who broadcasted the warning and saved my family that day.